Charlie Johnson in the Flames

-Charlie Johnson in the Flames is the second novel by Canadian academic Michael Ignatieff.
+Charlie Johnson in the Flames is the third novel by Canadian academic Michael Ignatieff.
 The book follows the story of journalist Charlie Johnson who, while covering ethnic violence in the Balkans, witnesses a woman purposely set on fire by a Serbian officer.
 The event haunts Charlie Johnson who tracks down the officer in an attempt to discover how he could rationalize such an action.
 Since its publication in October 2003, it has been analysed in several literature journals.
 It was met with reviews that found the book to be a satisfying thriller but with uneven pacing.